Tuesday, August 18, 2026

 Chips & Hardware · Report

-NVIDIA's full-stack inference software stack is reducing token costs by up to 5x through coordinated optimization across
+NVIDIA's full-stack inference software on Blackwell has reduced token costs by up to 5x on DeepSeek V4 in one month thro

 NVIDIA official — first-hand confirmation of roadmap / product.

 Lower cost per token comes from turning individual optimizations into system-level performance.
-NVIDIA's inference software stack connects three layers that work as one system, allowing individual optimizations to compound.
-Disaggregated serving, large expert parallelism over NVIDIA NVLink interconnect technology, NVFP4 precision and multi-token prediction each deliver meaningful gains on their own but combined increase throughput by up to 20x.
-Capturing these gains in production is complex, requiring coordination across the full inference stack from production operations and model runtimes to kernels, communication libraries and hardware access.
+NVIDIA's inference software stack connects three layers so they work as one system, with individual optimizations compounding.
+Disaggregated serving, large expert parallelism over NVIDIA NVLink interconnect technology, NVFP4 precision and multi-token prediction each deliver meaningful gains on their own.
+Combined, they increase throughput by up to 20x.
+Capturing that gain in production requires coordination across the full inference stack from production operations and model runtimes to kernels, communication libraries and hardware access.

-This full-stack foundation is amplified by the open source ecosystem.
-Many of today's most widely used open source AI frameworks and inference projects are built natively on NVIDIA CUDA, meaning new research and software optimizations run with leading performance on NVIDIA GPUs from day zero.
+The same full-stack foundation is amplified by the open source ecosystem.
 PyTorch, launched in 2016 with native CUDA support, has coevolved with NVIDIA's architecture, giving developers access to innovations such as Tensor Cores, Transformer Engine and NVFP4 directly through a familiar framework.
-When breakthroughs such as DFlash speculative decode, which delivers up to 15x more throughput on existing hardware, or FastVideo, which generates 1080p videos in less than five seconds, land in PyTorch, they can run instantly on NVIDIA, helping AI factories convert research progress into lower token costs.
+When breakthroughs such as DFlash speculative decode, which delivers up to 15x more throughput on existing hardware, or FastVideo, which generates 1080p videos in less than five seconds, land in PyTorch, they can run instantly on NVIDIA.

-This open source momentum ensures that when frontier models like DeepSeek V4 are released, leading inference frameworks like vLLM and SGLang have day-zero deployment recipes for the NVIDIA Blackwell architecture, making the model accessible across millions of Blackwell GPUs.
+When frontier open models like DeepSeek V4 are released, leading inference frameworks like vLLM and SGLang have day-zero deployment recipes for the NVIDIA Blackwell architecture, making the model accessible across millions of Blackwell GPUs.
 DeepSeek V4 performance on Blackwell improved by up to 5x within about a month across vLLM and SGLang frameworks, cutting token costs to roughly one-fifth of previous levels.
-This open source flywheel effect creates a cycle where more developers optimize CUDA-native inference paths, more production deployments feed back into the ecosystem and each software improvement increases delivered token output while lowering cost per token over time.
+This open source flywheel means more developers optimize CUDA-native inference paths, more production deployments feed back into the ecosystem and each software improvement increases delivered token output while lowering cost per token over time.

 Read the original